DSpace/RestContract/qualityassuranceevents.md

 ## Search methods
 ### Get qualityassuranceevents by a given topic
-**GET /api/integration/qualityassuranceevents/search/findByTopic?topic=:topic-key[&target=:item-uuid&size=10&page=0]**
+**GET /api/integration/qualityassuranceevents/search/findByTopic?topic=:topic-key[&size=10&page=0]**

 It returns the list of qa events from a specific topic, eventually filtered by the target they refer to

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)
-* topic: mandatory, the key associated with the requested topic
-* target: optional, the uuid of the target item to restrict the qa events
+* topic: mandatory, the key associated with the requested topic.
+Please note that the topic could contain the uuid of a specific target item to restrict the qa events.
+See the note about the [qa topic id](qualityassurancetopics.md#get-single-topic)

 Return codes:
 * 200 OK - if the operation succeed
-* 400 Bad Request - if the topic parameter is missing or invalid
+* 400 Bad Request - if the topic parameter is missing

 Provide paginated list of the qa events available.